 Our teachers exchanged ideas and stories with the local staff and talked endlessly about the similarities of children whatever their culture or nationality.

 Of most interest was trying some Vietnamese food.
 A wide range of seafood including clams, squid and snails to beautifully fried chicken and battered corn pieces was tasted and enjoyed by all the students.
 Our students really enjoyed trying a variety of new foods while they were away.

 The students and staff were wonderful representatives of our school and country and should be extremely proud of what they achieved.
 Next year we will receive some Vietnamese students back at our school as hosts.
-The plan is to send more students from Preston North East to Vietnam in 2019 – something to look forward to!
+The plan is to send more students from Preston North East to Vietnam in 2021 – something to look forward to!